Yquetzal/Teaching/MachineLearning.md

 -----
 ## Room / Schedule

-Please refer to the Week Schedule there: https://adelb.univ-lyon1.fr/
+Please refer to the official Week Schedule there: https://adelb.univ-lyon1.fr/

 -----